Heart valve disease

 Sometimes, the aortic valve is replaced with the person's own pulmonary valve.
 Then the pulmonary valve is replaced with a biological valve.
 This more complicated surgery is called the Ross procedure.

 Valve replacement typically requires open-heart surgery.
-But less invasive procedures may be available, depending on which heart valve is affected.
+But less-invasive treatments may be available.
+It depends on which heart valve is affected.
 For example, if the aortic valve is narrowed, surgeons may do transcatheter aortic valve replacement (TAVR).
 It uses smaller incisions than those used in open-heart surgery.

 Lifestyle and home remedies

-- Eat a heart-healthy diet.
-Eat a variety of fruits and vegetables, low-fat or fat-free dairy products, poultry, fish, and whole grains.
+- Eat healthy.
+Choose a variety of fruits and vegetables, low-fat or fat-free dairy products, poultry, fish, and whole grains.
 Avoid saturated and trans fats and excess salt and sugar.

 - Get regular exercise.
-As a general goal, aim for at least 30 minutes of moderate physical activity every day.
-Talk to your health care team before starting a new exercise routine.
+Try to get at least 30 minutes of moderate physical activity every day.
+Talk to your healthcare team before you start a new exercise routine.

-- Maintain a healthy weight.
-Being overweight raises the risk of heart problems.
+- Keep a healthy weight.
+Being overweight raises the risk of heart disease.
 Talk with your care team to set realistic goals for weight.

-- Don't use tobacco.
+- Don't smoke or use tobacco.
 If you smoke or chew tobacco, quit.
 Smoking is a major risk factor for heart disease.
 Quitting is the best way to reduce the risk.
-If you need help quitting, talk to a health care professional.
+If you need help quitting, talk with a healthcare professional.

 - Practice good sleep habits.
 Poor sleep may increase the risk of heart disease.
-Adults should aim to get 7 to 9 hours of sleep daily.
+Adults should try to get 7 to 9 hours of sleep daily.
 Go to bed and wake at the same time every day, including on weekends.
-If you have trouble sleeping, talk to your health care team about strategies that might help.
+If you have trouble sleeping, talk to your healthcare team about things that might help.

-- Control blood pressure.
-Uncontrolled high blood pressure increases the risk of serious health problems.
+- Manage blood pressure.
+Uncontrolled high blood pressure increases the risk of serious health concerns.
 Get your blood pressure checked at least every two years if you're 18 and older.
 If you have risk factors for heart disease or are over age 40, you may need more-frequent checks.

 - Get a cholesterol test.
-Get a baseline cholesterol test when you're in your 20s and then at least every 4 to 6 years.
+Get your first cholesterol test when you're in your 20s and then at least every 4 to 6 years.
 Some people may need to start testing earlier or have more-frequent checks.

 - Manage diabetes.
-If you have diabetes, tight blood sugar control can help keep your heart healthy.
+If you have diabetes, managing your blood sugar can help keep your heart healthy.

 Pregnancy